Between buildings and free factor complexes: A Cohen-Macaulay complex for Out(RAAGs): Introduction

+\begin{remark} The present article focuses on topological properties of $\RAAGcomplex$.
+This is the perspective that makes the complexes it generalises look quite similar, reflecting the fact that $\Out{F_n}$, $\GL{n}{\mathbb{Z}}$ and mapping class groups of surfaces share many homological properties (see e.g.~\cite{CFP:stabilityconjectureunstable} and references therein).
+It should be noted that from a geometric perspective, there are significant differences between the associated complexes: While the free factor complex \cite{BF:Hyperbolicitycomplexfree} and the curve complex \cite{MM:Geometrycomplexcurves.a} are hyperbolic, spherical buildings such as the one associated to $\GL{n}{\mathbb{Z}}$ have finite diameter.
+In general, $\Out{\AG}$ has many aspects of $\GL{n}{\mathbb{Z}}$, so one should probably not expect associated complexes to have a ``purely hyperbolic'' flavour (cf.~the work of Haettel \cite{Hae:Hyperbolicrigidityhigher}). \end{remark}

 As an application of Theorem \ref{introduction homotopy type} and the results of \cite{Bru:Highergeneratingsubgroups}, we obtain higher generating families of subgroups of $O$ in the sense of Abels--Holz (for the definition, see \cref{sec higher generation}): \begin{thmAlph} The family $\mcP_m(O)$ of rank-$m$ parabolic subgroups of $O$ is $m$-generating. \end{thmAlph} Here, an element of $\mcP_m(O)$ is given by the intersection of $\rk (O) - m$ distinct elements from $\mcP(O)$ (see \cref{section parabolics of lower rank}).
-Higher generation can be interpreted as an answer to the question ``How much information about $O$ is contained in the family of subgroups $\mcP_m(O)$?'' --- as an immediate consequence of this theorem, we are able to give presentations of $O$ in terms of the parabolic subgroups (\cref{presentation by parabolic subgroups}).
+Higher generation can be interpreted as an answer to the question ``How much information about $O$ is contained in the family of subgroups $\mcP_m(O)$?'' --- as an immediate consequence of this theorem, we are able to give for every $2\leq m \leq \rk(O)-1$ a presentation of $O$ in terms of the rank-$m$ parabolic subgroups (\cref{presentation by parabolic subgroups}).